ben-dh3/broken_blog_application/challenges/04_test_driving_route_with_database.md

 doing it and submit that recording to your coach for feedback.
 [How do I do this?](https://github.com/makersacademy/golden-square-in-python/blob/main/pills/process_feedback_challenges.md)

-Work in the same project directory.
+Work in the same project directory as the Exercise above.

 1. Test-drive a route `GET /artists`, which returns the list of artists:
 ```